memopussle/Clothing-shop-react/README.md

 [View Live Website Here ](https://overthesea-shop-qgqll239p-memopussle.vercel.app/)

-This project is an E-commerce Clothing Shop specialising in selling sustainable women's clothes.
+OverTheSea is an E-commerce clothing store specialising in selling sustainable women's clothes.
 It is a fully functioning application that displays products and allows users to purchase online.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>